Lawrence Hill Health Centre

 There are two computer clerks, who cover a wide range of duties using an electronic system for summarising new patients' documents, coding patients' diagnoses and entering data from a variety of diagnostic results.
 We cover the set up and making changes to prescriptions and relaying information to various pharmacies.
 We generate letters to patients inviting them to attend the practice for their monthly check-ups.
 These details are found through searches.
 We can also collate other information this way relating to medical issues.
 We try to keep all our computers and printers in working order, with the help and support from Emis and IT Helpdesk.
 Our team works well together sharing the workload, and when we need help to solve problems we can liaise with other members of the practice who are always willing to help.

-We have a good working relationship and work well as part of the whole team within the Practice.
+We have a very good working relationship with all departments and work well as part of the whole team within the Practice.